osharuda/home-lab-easy-kit/README.md

 There are number of benefits provided by this solution:
 - Logic and heavy calculations may be moved from micro controller to computer, which performance is generally much better.
 - It is possible to use other libraries for database access, data science, networking etc.
-- Communication utilizes I2C in 8 bit addressing mode.
-In theory you can connect up to 256 micro controllers to single I2C port.
+- Communication utilizes I2C in 7-bit addressing mode.
+In theory you can connect up to 112 micro controllers to single I2C port.
 - Firmware architecture is intended to use MCU peripherals economically to allow as much peripherals to be used per micro controller as possible.

 For sure, user should have some theoretical and practical background related to micro controllers, electronics and what he is doing.
 Home Lab Easy Kit doesn't void this requirement, it just makes entrance easier and allows to save time.